kintone/js-sdk/packages/rest-api-client/docs/record.md

 Adds multiple records to an app.
 This method can add unlimited number of records.
 This method could throw `KintoneAllRecordsError` if an error occurred.
 Please see [KintoneAllRecordsError](errorHandling.md#KintoneAllRecordsError).

-:warning: **Rollback can be performed on each block of 2000 records.**
+:warning: **This method split the records into chunks of 2000 records and processes each chunk sequentially.
+Rollback can be performed on each chunk of 2000 records.
+For more information, please see [an example of KintoneAllRecordsError](errorHandling.md#Example-of-KintoneAllRecordsError).**

 #### Parameters